TheGreatHB/omni-looksrare/README.md

 ## How it works

 1. User sends a single transaction on srcChain.
-2. Stargate relayer exchanges tokens and purchases NFTs as needed according to the given data.
+2. Stargate relayer exchanges tokens (if swap data is provided) and purchases NFTs.
 3. NFTs are sent to the target wallet on dstChain.

 ## Error Handling